 CBD has become increasingly popular in the UK over the last few years.
-You can now buy and use CBD in huge variety of formats, including CBD oil, CBD creams, CBD vapes, and transdermal CBD patches.
+You can now buy and use CBD in a huge variety of formats, including CBD oil, CBD creams, CBD vapes, and transdermal CBD patches.
 Out of all the different CBD products listed above, perhaps transdermal CBD patches are the least known ones as not many people are aware of them.
 People tend to stick with familiar methods, and as such, CBD oils and CBD capsules are generally the preferred delivery format for most CBD users.
 In this article, we will discuss transdermal CBD patches, also known as merely CBD patches, and will explain the benefits of choosing patches over the aforementioned alternative delivery methods.

 What are CBD patches?

 CBD patches are dermal patches that can be applied to the skin, much like a nicotine patch.
 Once applied, CBD permeates directly into the bloodstream via pores in our skin.
 Transdermal patches have been used to deliver medicines and various substances, such as nicotine, for decades.
 However, it is only recently that manufacturers have started using transdermal patches for delivering CBD.
 Transdermal patches are an incredibly efficient delivery method for delivering a substance into the bloodstream.
 Nicotine transdermal patches have been an integral part of smoking cessation therapy for decades, for example.